Webinar software: a comparison of the best webinar platforms

 Webinaris: Automated webinar software

 The webinar provider Webinaris specializes in automated webinars.
-While live webinars aren’t possible, its range of extensive functions are able to simulate a broadcast in real-time, like its automated chat and fictitious percipients list.
+While live webinars aren’t possible with this software, its range of extensive functions, which include automated chat and fictitious participant lists, make it possible to simulate a broadcast in real-time.
 This automatization means that you can offer recorded webinars on any number of dates and scale revenues.

 ✔ No installation necessary ✘ No live streaming